Mean field theory of spin glasses: Fully connected models

-The second point we have to pay attention to, is what do we actually mean by ``maximum'' of $S$.
-The problem here is that the number of independent elements of $Q_{ab}$ is $n(n-1)/2$, which becomes negative is the limit $n\to 0$.
-It is hard to say what is a maximum of a function with a negative number of variables.
-There is however a criterion we can use to select the correct saddle point: the corrections to the saddle point result are given by the Gaussian integration around the saddle point itself.
-This integration gives as a result the square root of the determinant of the second derivative matrix of $S$, and thus, in order to have a sensible result, we must have that the analytic continuation of all the eigenvalues of this matrix are negative.
-Summarizing, we have to select saddle points with a negative-defined second derivative of $S$ \cite{AT78}.
+Second, we must pay attention to what is meant by the ``maximum'' of $X$.
+The problem is that the number of independent elements of $Q_{ab}$, $n(n-1)/2$, becomes negative is the limit $n\to 0$.
+It is hard to say what is the maximum of a function with a negative number of variables.
+There is, however, a criterion we can use to select the correct saddle point.
+The corrections to the saddle point result are given by the Gaussian integration around the saddle point itself.
+As a result, this integration gives the square root of the determinant of the second derivative matrix of $X$.
+In order to have a sensible result, we must have that the analytic continuation of all the eigenvalues of this matrix are negative.
+In other words, we have to select saddle points with a negative-defined second derivative of $X$~\cite{AT78}.